junxit/us-congress-bills-110/metadata.md

 - 2007-09-25 — Introduced in House
 - 2007-09-25 — Introduced in House
 - 2007-09-25 — Referred to the House Committee on Foreign Affairs.
+- 2007-09-26 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Voice Vote.
+- 2007-09-26 — Committee Consideration and Mark-up Session Held.
+- 2007-10-02 — Considered under suspension of the rules. (consideration: CR H11094-11096)
+- 2007-10-02 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+676.
+- 2007-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-02 — Mr. Sherman moved to suspend the rules and agree to the resolution.
+- 2007-10-02 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11094)
+- 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11094)